When hope rolls in: Wheels for the World in Jinja, Uganda

 Do I have to pray for a whole hour?

-But please choose a slot not yet filled, so we cover all 24 hours.
+We just encouraged people to choose a slot not yet filled, so we cover all 24 hours.
 And it is fine to sign up for more than one slot, if you can!

 How do I scroll up and down in the prayer signup sheet?